Bokashi Update - How I found bokashi a useful fertiliser for apartment gardening

 Cover with a sufficient amount of bokashi bran each time.

-I'm going to mix the bokashi with garden lime and feed to the worm bin.
-This way my food scraps will turn into extremely rich worm castings.
+I'm going to mix the bokashi with garden lime and feed it to the worm bin.
+This way, my food scraps will turn into extremely rich worm castings.

 I'm also going to attempt to create compost by digging it into some coconut coir mixed with worm castings and see if it will turn to soil.